AMWA-TV/info-006/docs/Device implementation tutorial.md

 Different devices will need to use different workers depending on their functionality set.

-Indeed, sometimes devices might also need to create vendor specific worker classes (see [Vendor specific control classes](Device%20implementation%20tutorial.md#vendor-specific-control-classes)) either because they implement functionality not catered yet by the standard framework or because they require to derive a standard control class worker.
+Indeed, sometimes devices might also need to expose vendor specific functionality by creating non-standard worker classes (see [Non-standard classes](#non-standard-classes-used-to-model-vendor-specific-functionality)).

 #### Context identity mapping (Receiver monitor example)